 - interactive ask a user to choose a platform and a device from the ones found.
-If there is only one platform/device available, they will be chosen automatically. - device\filters keywords to filter devices (see the keywords for find\devices()). - thread\kwds keywords to pass to Thread constructor.
+If there is only one platform/device available, they will be chosen automatically. - device\filters keywords to filter devices (see the keywords for find\devices()). - thread\kwds keywords to pass to Thread constructor. - kwds same as in Thread.

-empty\like (arr)
+empty\like(arr)

-Allocates an array on GPU with the same attributes (shape, dtype, strides, offset and nbytes) as arr.
+Allocates an array on GPU with the same attributes as arr.